MORGIN.AI

 Mistaken as real 51 / 13637.5%Parse 99.3%

-On 136 held-out Epstein email continuations, the Epstein LoRA is in a different league from the base model on the archived-reply realism test and still far ahead of stronger general-purpose models.
+On 136 held-out Epstein email continuations, the Epstein LoRA is in a different league from the base model on the archived-reply realism test.

 Benchmark 2 · grounded transfer